anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

         <img src="/static/images/mlops/purpose/product.png" width="1000" alt="product mockup"></a>
     </div>

     > Yes, we actually did build this before realizing it exacerbated noise and hype.
-And so, we pivoted into teaching the community how to responsible deliver value with ML.
+And so, we pivoted into teaching the community how to responsibly deliver value with ML.

 #### Objectives